martinslabber/playpen/README.md

 playpen
 =======

-This is a playpen where you can sharpen you git.
+This is a playpen where you can sharpen your git.